 As shown in the chart below, we consistently perform a high number of electrophysiology studies (arrhythmia diagnostics) and arrhythmia procedures—ablations and device implantations—each year.

-At Packard Children’s Hospital, our success rate for catheter ablations to treat arrhythmia is higher than the national average, sometimes significantly.
+At Packard Children’s Hospital, our success rate for catheter ablations to treat arrhythmia is higher than the national average.

 Higher is better

 Children who experience fewer complications after arrhythmia procedures have better outcomes.
-On average, our major complication rate for arrhythmia procedures (as defined below) is significantly lower than the national average.
+On average, our major complication rate for arrhythmia procedures (as defined below) is in line with the national average.

 Lower is better